JKE96/Team-10/Teams.md

 * Information Highway
 * Frequency (how often) and Formalization (how spontaneous)
 * Informal + spontaneous -> Success
-* Be direct and open
+* Being direct and open with teammates = major key

 ### Coordination ###
-* Establishing common understanding
+* Establishing common understanding between teammates
 	1. status, contributions, schedules, etc.
-* Clear roadmap for project
+* A roadmap for the project’s business plan

 ### Contributions ###
-* Different functional expertise
+* Altering functional expertise
-* Respect ideas and thoughts
+* Respect ideas and thoughts through constructive criticism and listening
-* No dominating members
+* No member overwhelms the others

 ### Support ###
-* We’re all in this together.
-* Competitive?
-No, cooperative.
-* Show mutual respect
+* We’re only as good as our weakest link
+* Cooperation not competition between team members
+* Respect between team members
-* Be willing to assist
+* Willingness to help one another
 * Not a competition
->>>>>>> fdd9482061d2981505c6f0c8ef0aa318754251ec

 ##Tuckman's Stages
 Tuckman's model explains that as the team develops maturity and ability,